 The Company recognizes revenue in accordance with ASC 606.
 The amount of revenue that the Company recognizes reflects the consideration it expects to receive in exchange for goods or services and such revenue is recognized at the time when goods or services are transferred and/or delivered to its customers.
 Revenue is recognized when the Company satisfies a performance obligation by transferring the product or service to the customer, either at a point in time or over time.
-The Company usually recognizes revenue from integration service agreements and from manufacturing licenses at a point in time unless the agreements provide for customer acceptance in which case revenue is recognized over time.
-Revenue from integration license agreements and from MSTcad licenses are recognized over a period of time.
+The Company usually recognizes revenue from integration service agreements and from manufacturing licenses at a point in time unless the agreements and from MSTcad licenses are recognized over a period of time.